ecls-cdm/cdm/docs/userguide/usecases.md

 ## Exchanging a cannula

 If one of your cannulas needs to be removed and replaced with a new cannula, stop the old cannula, select an appropriate *removal_concept_id*, and add a new cannula.
-M

 !!! info "Complication"